 Errata: Every Other Thursday from February 16th to March 30th

 Roster Deadline: April 10th

 Drop Deadline: April 17th

 Competition Date: May 5th, at the Supreme Court of Ohio

 The 2017 Moot Court case is available for purchase here.
 All case files will be sent via email within two business days of completing your order.

 Attorneys: interested in serving as a Moot Court Team Legal Advisor, Competition Judge, or Brief Evaluator?
 OCLRE Volunteer Opportunities Form 2016-2017

 If you feel that there might be errors or room for clarification in the Moot Court case, you may submit an errata question to email@example.com.
 Only advisors may submit errata questions.
 If a submitted question is not appropriate for the errata, you will receive an email back explaining the reason within two weeks of submission.
 You will not receive individual replies to errata; rather, your question will be answered by the committee for the next errata.
 We will not be able to answer questions regarding strategy.

 Team briefs are due by April 10th, no exception.
-You may submit your briefs to the program coordinator, Caitlyn Smith, via email at email@example.com All briefs must be submitted via email.
-Please consult your case file for full rules on the rules regarding briefs, including the appropriate format.
+All briefs must be submitted via email to the program coordinator, Caitlyn Smith, firstname.lastname@example.org .
+Please consult your case file for full rules regarding briefs, including the appropriate format.